swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 precedence Exponentiative > Multiplicative
 ```

-Appearence of precedence group name in any of these "declarations" would mean declaration of the precedence group.
+Appearance of precedence group name in any of these "declarations" would mean declaration of the precedence group.
 Precedence relationship declaration would only allow `>` sign for consistency.

 Limitations on connecting unrelated imported groups could still hold.